Sonnet 276

 I bound these lines together with a string

-Of simple truth, sweet happiness to bring!
+Of simple truth to mark the joy you bring!

 © Loubert S Suddaby.
 All Rights Reserved.